oslabs-beta/saamsa/README.md

 ## Installation

-To use our [Web Application](http://saamsa.io) / [Desktop Application](http://saamsa.io/download{:target="_blank"}), please follow steps 1 - 6 of Getting started with Saamsa, which can be found above.
+To use our [Web Application](http://saamsa.io) / [Desktop Application for MacOS](http://saamsa.io/download{:target="_blank"}), please follow steps 1 - 6 of Getting started with Saamsa, which can be found above.

 ## Feature Roadmap